 Public firework displays are enjoyable and spectacular events.
 However, organisers need to ensure that they are safe occasions too.

-In many instances, there is no reason why you should not put on a fireworks display yourself.
+In many instances, there is no reason why you should not put on a display yourself as long as the fireworks involved are not special category ones (referred to as F4).
 However, for larger displays or those involving more sophisticated pyrotechnics, it’s worth considering using the services of a professional firework display operator.

 - Start planning as early as possible